High-technology swimwear: Advantages

 Whether high-tech fabric lines such as these give substantial advantages to swimmers is debated.
 High-technology suits can increase one's swimming speed by around 4 percent.
 Other studies suggest that high tech suits are able to reduce drag by around 4–6% and decrease energy cost by a similar amount.
 Other studies show evidence that in 50-meter races, these suits result in times that are approximately 0.5 seconds faster.
 A 2012 study, by Joel Stager of Indiana University's Counsilman Center for the Science of Swimming, reportedly found an increase of only 0.34%.
 Most of the manufacturers counter with their own studies though touting the advantages of their own individual lines overall and against their competitors.
 Different manufacturers also offer specific advantages to particular types of swimmers—for example, the LZR X is popular among freestyle sprinters for its compression, while many distance swimmers find the compression detrimental to leg muscles over the course of a longer race.
 Meanwhile, Arena suits are often preferred by breaststrokers for a looser fit, enabling better range of motion while performing a breaststroke kick.

 Cost

 The materials are sometimes very expensive (USD$300–$600 or GBP£300-£500 for a full suit), limiting their use to highly competitive and professional levels of the sport.
-Additionally, women's suits are typically much more expensive than men's suits: the TYR Avictor costs $350 for men, but $500 for women; the arena Carbon Core costs $415 for men, but $575 for women, and the Speedo LZR Pure Intent costs $400 for men but $600 for women.
+Additionally, women's suits are typically much more expensive than men's suits: the TYR Venzo costs $400 for men, but $650 for women; the arena Carbon Core costs $415 for men, but $575 for women, and the Speedo LZR Pure Intent costs $400 for men but $600 for women.
 However, in recent years with the advance of technology the most basic 'high-technology swimwear' can be purchased for approximately $100 or £100.